audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

     misnamed.
 It caches most audio data for the duration of the session, including project data and imported files.
 Enabling it may cause a crash when making long recordings or opening large files or projects.

- * Typing a new rate in the Project Rate dropdown does not change the applied rate.

  * A few interface elements do not change language without restart.